List of divided islands: Historically divided islands

 Other islands have been divided by international borders in the past but they are now unified.

 The definite borders of modern nation states do not apply in other forms of societal organisation, where "divided" islands may consequently be less noteworthy.
 For example, in Ancient Greece, the island of Euboea was divided among several city-states, including Chalcis and Eretria; and before its settlement by Europeans, the island of Tasmania was divided among nine indigenous tribes.
+Almost every major island in Maritime Southeast Asia (such as Sumatra, Java, Borneo, and Sulawesi) was historically divided into multiple monarchies and other societies.

 Islands in wartime may be divided between an invading and defending power, as with Crete in 1645–1669 between the Ottoman Empire and the Republic of Venice.

 Examples of formerly divided islands include: